 WHAT WE DO

 We improve hygiene and sanitation by working with local communities at 23 partner schools in Nyakongo zone to construct gender-sensitive latrines.
 Access to secure and private latrines improves girls' school attendance, health and promotes self-esteem.

-Lack of privacy from poor latrine facilities discourages girls' school attendance.
+Lack of privacy from poor latrine facilities discourages girls' school attendance during their menses.
 Shared facilities and broken doors fail to protect a girl's privacy.
 To avoid humiliation, adolescent girls avoid coming to school during their monthly menses, thus missing up to one week per month.

 HELP GIRLS & THEIR SCHOOLS